coderefinery/social-coding/content/software-licensing.md

 ### Copyright Foundation: Expression vs. Ideas

-To understand why licenses are required, you must understand how copyright law treats software.
-Under EU statutory law (Directive 2009/24/EC) and international treaties, software is protected under copyright as a **literary work**.

-However, copyright law draws a sharp, fundamental distinction between what is protected and what is free for anyone to use:
+Under Directive 2009/24/EC, software is protected by copyright as a **literary work** (Art.
+1(1)).
+But copyright protects only the **expression**, not the ideas beneath it: Art.
+1(2) explicitly excludes "ideas and principles which underlie any element of a computer program, including those which underlie its interfaces."

-* **Protected (Code Expression)**: The specific source code text, variable names, binaries, container build recipes, prompt engineering text, and preparatory design documents.
+* **Protected**: your specific source code text, binaries, container recipes, prompt text, and preparatory design material.
-* **Not Protected (Underlying Ideas)**: Mathematical algorithms, scientific models, programming logic, data structures, and interface principles.
+* **Not protected**: mathematical algorithms, scientific models, programming logic, data structures, and interfaces.

-Because copyright restricts only the *creative human expression* and not the underlying *ideas or algorithms*, developers could use open-source licenses to define the exact terms under which that expression can be legally shared and modified.
+The CJEU confirmed this line in *SAS Institute v World Programming* (C-406/10): a program's functionality, its programming language, and its data file formats are ideas, not expression, and are therefore outside copyright.
+Someone may reimplement your algorithm from scratch; they may not copy your code.
+This is exactly why licenses exist — they set the terms for the expression, which is the only part copyright lets you control.

 ### Scope of this Lesson: What Counts as *Software*?

-Across international legal frameworks (such as 17 U.S.C. § 101 and WIPO-World Intellectual Property Organization model provisions), software is broadly defined as a set of instructions to be used directly or indirectly in a computer to bring about a certain result.

-Because modern research software extends beyond simple Python scripts, this lesson applies copyright and licensing principles across six core research software assets:
+Across international frameworks (17 U.S.C. § 101 and WIPO model provisions), software is broadly defined as a set of statements or instructions used directly or indirectly in a computer to bring about a certain result.
+Research software goes well beyond Python scripts, so this lesson covers six asset types — find the ones matching your own project, since the scenarios later map onto them:

-* **Source Code**: Original algorithms written from scratch or implemented from scientific papers.
+* **Source Code** — original algorithms, or implementations of published methods.
-* **Third-Party Integrations**: Embedded permissive or copyleft code snippets and linked libraries (dynamically/statically).
+* **Third-Party Integrations** — embedded snippets and linked libraries (static or dynamic).
-* **Infrastructure as Code**: Ansible playbooks,Terraform configurations,container Recipes  (`Dockerfile`, Apptainer `.def`).
+* **Infrastructure as Code** — Ansible playbooks, Terraform configs, container recipes (`Dockerfile`, Apptainer `.def`).
-* **Container Images**: Bundled binary filesystem snapshots (`.sif` files, OCI registry images).
+* **Container Images** — built binary snapshots (`.sif` files, OCI registry images).
-* **AI-Assisted Code**: Code generated, refactored, or assembled with human creative oversight.
+* **AI-Assisted Code** — generated or refactored with human oversight.
-* **AI Prompt Templates**: Complex, engineered system prompts and structured frameworks meeting the threshold of human creative authorship.
+* **AI Prompt Templates** — engineered system prompts meeting the threshold of human authorship.

 ## Motivation: Debugging a License Compliance Failure